PrefLib/preflibtools/docs/source/index.rst

 * **preflibtools.instances.preflibinstance**: provides the main class used to represent PrefLib instances together with a very basic graph class.
 * **preflibtools.instances.sampling**: provides all kinds of methods to sample preferences using different kinds of Mallows' models and urn model's.
-* **preflibtools.instances.drawing**: provides the function to create images from PrefLib instances.
-These are used to illustrate the instances in `PrefLib.org <https://www.preflib.org/>`_.

 See the documentation of the corresponding :ref:`instances-label`.